Trauma-Informed Youth Engagement™

 Prepare and support youth to become highly effective advocates

-Adult Allies who recruit and prepare TAY advocates
+Adult Allies who recruit and prepare Y/YA advocates

 Any staff who are responsible for engaging, preparing, and supporting youth and young adults to actively participate in their care planning, advocacy events, youth speaking panels, groups, activities… and supervisors of those staff members.